 Official efforts to placate conservationist concern fail to convince.
 All the research shows that lifting bans – partial or otherwise – results in an upsurge in demand for wild animal products.
 Consumers prefer wild to farmed products, while legitimate farmed products face being undercut by more cheaply-sourced wild products.
 In addition, if relatively large numbers of tiger have been raised in captivity, the number of farmed rhino in China is low, begging the question as to how suppliers will meet demand.
 Both South Africa and Swaziland have legal exemptions permitting commercial trade in live rhino (CITES Appendix II).
 Domestic trade in farmed rhino horn is legal in South Africa.
 Increased demand will increase pressure on African states and CITES to make further concessions, perhaps to an international trade in legally farmed horns.
 ‘The resumption,’ says Margaret Kinnaird of the World Wildlife Fund (WWF), ‘of a legal market for these products is an enormous setback to efforts to support tigers and rhinos in the wild’, a view reflected on the ground, with conservationists in northeast India and southern Africa preparing for the worst.

 Truth is, signs of a change in official policy have been there for sometime, despite the ban’s reported success.
-However upbeat, the tone and final call to actions, for example, of the abovementioned TRAFFIC report is anxious.
+Whatever its findings, the tone and final call to actions of the abovementioned TRAFFIC report betrays an underlying anxiety with regards to the future.
 It champions China’s efforts on the one hand, and on the other catalogues the relative lack of success the authorities have had in reintroducing tigers into the wild.
 Consistently warning against acquiescing to tiger breeder petitions for a relaxing of the ban, it recommends that intensive breeding programmes halt, and that tiger carcasses are destroyed.

-Meanwhile, notwithstanding TRAFFIC’s upbeat assessment regarding low incidents of tiger bone, consumer behaviour in China remains complex.
+Meanwhile, consumer behaviour in China remains complex.
 A 2008 survey found that while the vast majority of respondents supported the ban, 43% admitted to buying product pertaining to contain tiger bone.
-At the same time, official investment in traditional Chinese medicine was gathering pace, a move that includes the ramping up of rhino breeding programmes – despite the ban on commercial activity, and the ruling that all stockpiled product is sealed.
-Nearly a decade later and a report by Elephant Action League paints a grim picture: a Chinese black market awash with rhino horn and other illegal wildlife product, findings that chime with the concurrent rise in numbers of poached southern white rhino.
+At the same time, official investment in traditional Chinese medicine has gathered pace, a move that includes the ramping up of rhino breeding programmes – despite the ban on commercial activity, and the ruling that all stockpiled product is sealed.
+Just 12 years after the abovementioned TRAFFIC survey, a report by Elephant Action League paints a decidedly grim picture: a Chinese black market awash with rhino horn and other illegal wildlife product, findings that chime with the concurrent rise in numbers of poached southern white rhino.
 This, I would suggest, is the reality Lu Kang speaks of, one perpetuated by a mixed message approach to wildlife conservation.